ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 Import Error log file will be automatically downloaded if it contains errors listing.
 	.
 Removed setting to use userId or username from import/export.
 Only username will be in use.
 	.
 Updated import/export instructions and provided restore default content feature via DB.
+	.
+Restricted increment of product quantity as per product stock quantity on product detail, checkout and cart page.
+	.
+Cost price added to seller inventory and reports.

 Note:
 	Exceute {domainUrl}/dummy/update-cat-order-code.